jcaston91/jcaston91.github.io/_posts/2019-05-15-Chuck_Norris_Jokes.md

 title: "Chuck Norris Jokes App"
 date: 2019-05-15
 author_profile: false
-tags: [user input, python, JSON]
+tags:
+  -user input
+  -python
+  -JSON
-excerpt: "This is a fun project that I di where I connect to an API that host differnt CHuck Norris Jokes."
+excerpt: "This was a fun project that I did where I connected to an API that host differnt Chuck Norris Jokes."
 ---

 # Chuck Norris Jokes